 How do children earn pocket money from their parents?

-As part of their new campaign that looks at children’s pocket money habits, Aviva, the leading UK insurer and owner of Wealthify, surveyed 1,000 UK parents to learn more about their (and their little ones’) relationships with pocket money.
+As part of a campaign that looks at children’s pocket money habits, Aviva, the leading UK insurer and owner of Wealthify, surveyed 1,000 UK parents to learn more about their (and their little ones’) relationships with pocket money.

 Their research found that most children (70%) worked hard for their allowances, doing chores in exchange for pocket money for their parents.
 The most common chores were found to be: